Pankajkr-18/Omega_GPT/README.md

 # Omega GPT
-Omega GPT implemented from scratch using OpenAI.
+Omega GPT is an Ai chat application